MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 Data scientists often check data for missing values and then perform various operations to fix the data or insert new values.
 The goal of such cleaning operations is to prevent problems caused by missing data that can arise when training a model.

-This module supports multiple type of operations for "cleaning" missing vaues, including:
+This module supports multiple type of operations for "cleaning" missing values, including:
-+ replace missing values with a placeholder, mean, or other value
++ Replacing missing values with a placeholder, mean, or other value
-+ completely remove rows and columns that have missing values
++ Completely removing rows and columns that have missing values
-+ infer values based on statistical methods
++ Inferring values based on statistical methods

 > [!TIP]
 >  New to machine learning?
-This article provides a good explanation of why you would use each of the different methods for replacing missing values: [Methods for handling missing values](https://gallery.cortanaintelligence.com/Experiment/Methods-for-handling-missing-values-1?share=1)
+This article provides a good explanation of why you would use each of the different methods for replacing missing values: [Methods for handling missing values](https://gallery.cortanaintelligence.com/Experiment/Methods-for-handling-missing-values-1)

  Using this module does not change your source dataset.
 Instead, it creates a new dataset in your workspace that you can use in the subsequent workflow.
 You can also save the new, cleaned dataset for reuse.

  This module also outputs a definition of the transformation used to clean the missing values.
 You can re-use this transformation on other datasets that have the same schema, by using the [Apply Transformation](apply-transformation.md) module.

 ##  <a name="Remarks"></a> How to Use Clean Missing Data

 This module lets you define a cleaning operation.
 You can also save the cleaning operation so that you can apply it later to new data.
 See the following links for a description of how to create and save a cleaning process: